ncphillips/truecoders.io/_coders/harshith-julapelli.markdown

   - 'GPA: 3.5/4.0'
 references:
 - name: Cody Winton
-  title:
-  company:
-  quote: Harshith is a skilled individual with a real talent for quality.
+  reference: Harshith is a skilled individual with a real talent for quality.
 He has a
     knack for details and an ability to accomplish his work quickly and effectively.
     I'd highly recommend Harshith for a developer position.
 skills: